“Home to Ireland’s greatest archaeological treasures including the Ardagh Chalice, Tara Brooch, and Bog Bodies.”

 • The Cross of Cong (c.
-1123), believed to have once housed a fragment of the True Cross used in the crucifixion of Jesus
+1123) – Believed to contain a fragment of the True Cross, it stands as one of Ireland’s most revered medieval relics.

 How to Get There